-The US and Thailand are last to kickoff the World Cup
+US and Thailand are last to kick off the World Cup

 REIMS, France (AP) — Thailand can dream.
 It just might not do any good against the U.S. national team.

 Thailand kicks off the Women’s World Cup on Tuesday with a daunting challenge against the defending champion United States.
-The top-ranked Americans are seeking their fourth overall World Cup title, and coach Thailand coach Nuengruethai Sathongwien said the team is not backing down.
+The top-ranked Americans are seeking their fourth overall World Cup title, and Thailand coach Nuengruethai Sathongwien said the team is not backing down.

 “I think if the dream comes true, we can make history to upset one of the best teams in the world,” Sathongwien said.
 “And it means Thailand can play with the best teams in the world.”